The Spirit of Jesus Is among Us, lives in each of us and Jesus promised He would be with Us always.

 An all-time Christian Classic on prayer which is a foundational study on prayer that anyone interested in Prayer should read.
 So, I decided to summarize it chapter by chapter.
 With Christ in the School of Prayer is a classroom on the Power of Prayer in your Life.

-With Christ in the School
+With Christ in the School of Prayer by Andrew Murray,

 Chapter 1, The Only Teacher.